Custom Properties

 But some situations call for privileges to be based on other

-.
+characteristics besides roles and id.
 For example, how could you use

 SGL to authorize doctors to receive a discount on insurance if they have